Everything you need to know for the first step to nursing school.

 For the test, you will need to bring your ATI testing ID number that you received when you registered for the test.
 You will also need No. 2 pencils, your registration receipt and a valid photo ID.
 Do not bring calculators or your cell phone with you to the testing locations.

 If you are not pleased with your TEAS score, you may retake the test.
 Your admissions counselor can provide you with specific guidelines on when you should retake the test.
-You are required to wait a minimum of 45 days before you can retest.
+Timelines for retaking the TEAS exam vary by school/institution.

 Below are two example questions from the Science component of the TEAS exam.
 Many test prep companies make TEAS test flashcards with similar questions that can help you prepare.

 1. A _____________ is a naturally occurring assemblage of plants and animals that occupy a common environment.